Music Monday: October 27, 2025

 I am a huge fan of anything weird and quirky, warm and funny, strange and cool.
 That is precisely why I fell head over heels in love with Showtime’s “The Chris Isaak Show” which ran from 2001-2004.
 I was already a fan of his music & his simply adorable dimpled face.
 And I always enjoyed seeing him on the late night talk show circuit because he was always so funny & entertaining.
 But he raised the bar even higher on his own show.

-Isaak was born June 26, 1956 in California.
+Isaak was born June 26, 1956 in Stockton, California.
 He formed his first band after he graduated from college.
 In 1985 he signed a deal with Warner Brothers Records & released his critically acclaimed debut album, Silvertone.
 Today’s song is from his breakthrough album, Heart Shaped World, released June 13, 1989.
 It has been featured in countless movies & TV shows, but if you are a “Friends” fan, you will remember it playing the night of Ross & Rachel’s first official date.
 Before they were on a break.

 Isaak has done some acting as well, including a guest spot on “Friends” and in the movies “Silence Of The Lambs”, “From The Earth To The Moon” and “That Thing You Do”, amongst others.
 Happy birthday, Chris Isaak.
 May you see 100 more.